Homemade Apple-Maple Sausage and Buttermilk Pancakes

 A classic.
-Pancakes, sausage, and fruit on the side with syrup.
-But this is sausage you’ve made yourself, these pancakes have a touch of local whole grain flour, and you’re pouring Massachusetts maple syrup and slicing whatever fruit looked best at your farmers market.
+Pancakes, sausage and fruit on the side with syrup.
+But this is sausage you’ve made yourself, these pancakes have a touch of local whole grain flour, you’re pouring Massachusetts maple syrup and slicing whatever fruit looked best at your farmers market.
 A true tribute to our state!

 For the sausages:

 ½ apple, peeled and cut into ¼-inch dice

 1 ½ tablespoons minced shallot

 1 teaspoon fresh thyme leaves, minced